53 Best Ruby Gems We Use at RubyGarage

 If you build an ecommerce solution, you’ll definitely need to provide fast, secure, and convenient payment options.

 At RubyGarage, we prefer to work with popular gateways like PayPal, Stripe, and Braintree.
-But even though Active Merchant handles Stripe and Braintree integration, we often use Braintree Ruby and Stripe Ruby Bindings in order to provide lightweight solutions for our applications.
+But even though Active Merchant handles Stripe and Braintree integration, we often use Braintree Ruby, stripe-ruby, and stripe_event in order to provide lightweight solutions for our applications.
 Since Active Merchant is a large library, which might slow down an application’s performance, it’s more effective to integrate several payment gateways and not to overload the app.

 Scheduled and Recurring Jobs